technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   }
 }
 ```
-Variadic Generics are not tuples, but are friends with them: tuples can be created by *unpacking* a variadic value together with other (optional) members.
-The postfix `...` syntax is used to perform this operation and can be used both at type and instance level. **`...` is *not* a postfix operator in this context!**
+Variadic Generics are not tuples, but are friends with them: tuples can be created by *unpacking* a variadic value together with other optional members.
+The postfix `...` syntax is used to perform this operation and can be used both at type and instance level. **Please note that `...` is *not* a postfix operator if used in this way!**
 ```swift
 extension ZipSequence.Iterator: IteratorProtocol {
   // The result of `next` is a tuple containing an `Element` of `S1`, an